microsoft/FluidFramework/BREAKING.md

 This process is supposed to be a catch-call case for cases where listeners did not do due diligence or have no better way to handle their errors.
 If possible, it's recommended for DDS event listeners to not throw exceptions, but rather handle them appropriately without involving DDS itself.
 The purpose of this change to ensure that data model stays always synchronized with data projection that event listeners are building.
 If event listener is not able to fully / correctly process change event, that likely means data synchronization is broken and it's not safe to continue (and potentially, corrupt document).

-### Replace `innerRequestHandler` with `rootDataStoreRequestHandler`
-`innerRequestHandler` is removed from `@fluidframework/request-handlers` package and replaced with `rootDataStoreRequestHandler`.If a container wants to permit requests for specific data stores, they can add `rootDataStoreRequestHandler` to the list of request handlers they pass to the runtime factory.
-This will restore the ability to request root data stores.
-This will only work for root data stores, and if support is required for requesting non-root data stores and/or for legacy document support, a request handler can be created of their own that calls `runtime.IFluidHandleContext.resolveHandle(request)` just like `innerRequestHandler` used to do.

 ## 0.52 Breaking changes
 - [chaincodePackage removed from Container](#chaincodePackage-removed-from-Container)